conan-io/docs/reference/commands/workspace.rst

 The ``conan workspace complete`` command is intended to complete the ``conan workspace open/add`` commands.
-When there are packages in a workspace that have dependencies to some packages in the Conan cache, and in turn those cache packages depend on packages that are in the workspace, this creates an undesired and risky situation.
+When there are packages in a workspace that have dependencies on some packages in the Conan cache, and in turn those cache packages depend on packages that are in the workspace, this creates an undesired and risky situation.

 Packages in the Conan cache must be reproducible, including their dependencies.
 Having binaries in the Conan cache